 • Phencyclidine (PCP)

 For more information about drug screening or an appointment with us at SoCal Urgent Care, we welcome you to give us a call, schedule an appointment through our website, or visit our clinic at 710 South Brookhurst St, in Anaheim, California, for a walk-in appointment.
-We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Cypress CA, Stanton CA, Garden Grove CA, Fullerton CA, Placentia CA, and Olive CA.
+We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Placentia CA, Stanton CA, and surrounding areas.